hoodiehq-archive/hoodie-plugin-shares/worker.readme.md

 * The current implementation is not bidirectional yet.
   I can read and subscribe to a share, but not make changes yet.
-* the `password` setting
-  When the sharing is public and a password is set, the objects can be only accessed with the password.
-Users that are liste